yadisnel/go-ms-runtime/README.md

 <img src="https://micro.mu/images/runtime.svg?5" style="width: 100%; height: auto;" />
 </p>

 Technology is constantly evolving.
-The infrastructure stack is always changing.
-Micro is a platform which addresses these issues with a pluggable foundation and strongly defined apis to build on.
+The infrastructure stack is always changing. go-ms-runtime is a platform which addresses these issues with a pluggable foundation and strongly defined apis to build on.
 Plug into any stack or cloud.

 ## Features